 Rolfe has more than three decades of experience in business and investment banking in Tennessee.
 Before joining TNECD, he held the position of CEO of Medical Reimbursements of America, Inc., a company that provides specialty reimbursement solutions to improve financial performance for hospitals and health systems nationwide.
-Prior to his time at MRA, Rolfe co-founded West End Holdings in 2011, a Nashville-based private equity partnership.
-He spent the first 18 years of his career as an investment banker at J.C.
+Prior to his time at MRA, Rolfe led three private equity-sponsored companies and spent the first 18 years of his career as an investment banker at J.C.
 Bradford and Co.